cyberman54/ESP32-Paxcounter/README.md

 NOTICE:
 Parts of the source files in this repository are made available under different licenses, see file <A HREF="https://github.com/cyberman54/ESP32-Paxcounter/blob/master/LICENSE">LICENSE.txt</A> in this repository.
 Refer to each individual source file for more details.

+# Credits

+Thanks to Charles Hallard (https://github.com/hallard) for major contributions to this project.